PBertinJohannet/Mona/test/errors/WrongReturnType.md

 ```
 data That = | Thats = List Int;
 ```
->>>DataDeclError : (WrongReturnType) signature's return type should be an application of That but it is an application of List (in : List Int)
+>>>DataDeclError : (WrongReturnType) signature's return type should be an application of That but it is an application of List (in : List Int) at fileName 2:1